PostgreSQL Does Not Free Up Physical Space After DELETE

 and how those methods affect physical space after completion.

-There are scenarios where it becomes necessary to occasionally delete all the data from a table.
+There are scenarios where it becomes necessary to occasionally remove all the data from a table.

 To achieve this, you can use either DELETE